Counselling Psychologist

 Supervision of Psychotherapy

-For a clinician in private practice or a provider in a small agency that cannot provide on-site supervision, consultation may be the best option.
-In this model, I am not supervising but rather consulting about whichever clients or issues you might need help with at any given time.
-In this case, you would simply pay my usual hourly rate (the same rate I charge for psychotherapy) and you would bring up whatever cases or issues you would like help with.
+Consultation and mentoring may be useful to a clinician (e.g., social worker, psychotherapist, or psychologist) in private practice, or to a mental health provider in a small agency that cannot provide on-site supervision.
 I would not be responsible for your work with the clients we discuss, and you would not give me their identifying information.
 I would simply be a resource for you to get some guidance or a second opinion on how you might choose to proceed.
 This can be particularly useful when you are not making progress with a client, or when your own issues may cause blind spots in your work, or when you are seeing clients with issues you don't yet have a great deal of experience with.
-It can be a nice safety net for practitioners in solo private practice or other small settings where practice can feel isolating and where it may be hard to find colleagues to consult with on difficult cases.
-Consultation is less costly than supervision, since I do not have to read your case notes, keep records on your clients, or be involved with billing.
-Consultation sessions can be regular/recurring or scheduled sporadically as needed--whichever you prefer.
+It can be a nice safety net for practitioners in solo private practice or other small settings where psychotherapy practice can feel isolating and where it may be hard to find colleagues to consult with on difficult cases.
+Consultation is less costly than supervision as defined by the CPO, since I do not have to read your case notes, keep records on your clients, or be involved with billing.
+Consultation sessions can be recurring or can be scheduled sporadically as needed--whichever you prefer.